SteeltoeOSS/Samples/README.md

 # Branches

 All new development is done on the main branch.
-Samples for 2.x and 3.x version of Steeltoe can be found in branches 2.x and 3.x.
+Samples for released Steeltoe versions can be found in their respective branches.
+For example, branch "3.x" contains samples for the latest Steeltoe 3.x release.

 # Documentation